tonytw1/nominatim-ac/README.md

 ### Overview

-This code base dumps out the contents of a populated Nominatim postgres instance into Elasticsearch and exposes it as a JSON web service.
+This code dumps out the contents of a populated Nominatim postgres instance into Elasticsearch and exposes it as a JSON web service.
+Ther is some useful intuition here around reliably paging through the entire places table.

-This service is able to quickly respond to key stokes as the Nominatim output has been pre-rendered and indexed and does not need to be calculated in real time.
+The service is able to quickly respond to key stokes as the Nominatim output has been pre-rendered and indexed and does not need to be calculated in real time.
 The Elasticsearch index can be distributed to smaller machines than those needed to run a whole planet Nominatim instance.

 The Nominatim place name and OSM id is made available in the JSON returned to clients.